 The certificate is token signing certificate installed in your ADFS instance.
 You can get the certificate by running the following PowerShell command on the system with the installed certificate:

-Fill out these values, check "Enable SAML-Based SSO" and hit "Update SSO settings".
-After you're done, the "Admin Settings" / "SSO" page in the Leapsome should look like this:
+Fill out these values, check 'Enable SAML-Based SSO' and hit 'Update SSO settings'.
+After you're done, the 'Integration' / 'Single Sing-On' page in the Leapsome should look like this:

 You should now have a working ADFS SSO implementation for Leapsome.